-Recently, I have been more intentional about my prayers about my marriage.
-B&H Publishing sent me a copy of “The 7 Rings of Marriage: Your Model for a Lasting and Fulfilling Marriage” to review.
+When I saw that B&H Publishing had a copy of “The 7 Rings of Marriage: Your Model for a Lasting and Fulfilling Marriage” to review I was all about it.
 I was super excited when I saw the part author, Jackie Bledsoe, wrote about seven ways to pray together with your spouse!

-I feel like when we first start praying with our spouse it can be a little intimidating.
-Like are we being authentic and true in our prayer?
+When my husband, Ryan, and I started praying together it was a little intimidating.
+Sometimes I would ask myself, “Are we being authentic and true in our prayer?”
 I also feel like over time we can get stuck in a rut in our prayer life if we aren’t being intentional.
-That why I want to share these 7 ways to pray with your husband.
+That’s why I want to share these 7 ways to pray with your husband.